duyanh213-ml/motocycle_pred/README.md

-# Go to pdf file in guidline folder
+# Please go to guidlines and read the pdf